 Burger King was established in the year 1954 in Florida, United States.
 The multinational instant food company has its foot in over 100 countries with 18675 restaurants.
 In which, India holds 268 restaurants (259 – company-owned; 9 – Sub-franchised)

-Initially, the company was started in the name of Insta Burger, later the name changed to Burger King of Miami.
-Later in 1959, the company renamed Burger King Corporation.
+Initially, the company was started under the name of Insta Burger, later the name changed to Burger King of Miami.
+Later in 1959, the company was renamed Burger King Corporation.

 - Offer for sale – 6 Cr Equity shares (Rs.
 450 Cr)